Third-order ladder operators, generalized Okamoto and exceptional orthogonal polynomials: Connection to higher-order SUSY QM

-The two Wronskian representations in~\eqref{wronskiantilde1}, combined with the potential~\eqref{potWr1}-\eqref{potWr2}, reveal that the third-order shape invariant construction~\eqref{shapeH} is related to a higher-order SUSY transformation.
-In particular, from~\eqref{potWr1} shows that $H$ given in~\eqref{shapeH} is related to a state-deleting SUSY transformation of the harmonic oscillator (See App.~\ref{sec:APPC} for details) with the physical energy levels $\{E_{n}^{(osc)}\}_{n\in\mathcal{S}_{d}}$ deleted, where $\mathcal{S}_{d}=\{ 1,2,4,5,\cdots 3k-2,2k-1 \}$.
+These expressions reveal that the third-order shape invariant construction~\eqref{shapeH} is related to a higher-order SUSY transformation.
+In particular, \eqref{potWr1} shows that $H$ given in~\eqref{shapeH} is related to a state-deleting SUSY transformation of the harmonic oscillator (See App.~\ref{sec:APPC} for details) with the physical energy levels $\{E_{n}^{(osc)}\}_{n\in\mathcal{S}_{d}}$ deleted, where $\mathcal{S}_{d}=\{ 1,2,4,5,\cdots 3k-2,2k-1 \}$.
 Alternatively, from the Wronskian representation~\eqref{potWr2}, we obtain a state adding construction in which the non-physical energy levels $\{E_{-n}^{(osc)}\}_{n\in\mathcal{S}_{a}}$ have been added, with $\mathcal{S}_{a}=\{ 2,5,\cdots 3k-1\}$.
-The equivalence between the state-adding and the state-deleting Darboux transformations is a well-known fact already noticed by Felder \textit{et al.}~\cite{Fel12}.
+In this form, we verify the well-known equivalence between the state-adding and the state-deleting Darboux transformations already noticed by Felder \textit{et al.}~\cite{Fel12}.

 Lastly, using~\eqref{wronskian1} and the action of the creation operator $A^{\dagger}$, the higher-modes can be alternatively determined from the Wronskian representation, leading to (see App.~\ref{sec:APPB} for details)